esimov/pigo/wasm/README.md

 First download and build the [serve](https://github.com/mattn/serve) package for making a simple webserver.
 Then simply type the `$ serve` command to build the `wasm` file and start the webserver.
 That's all.
 It will open a new page under `http://localhost:5000/`.

-In case the `lib.wasm` is not generated automatically you can build yourself running the following command:
+In case the `lib.wasm` is not generated automatically you can build yourself by running the following command:

 ```bash
 $ GOOS=js GOARCH=wasm go build -o lib.wasm wasm.go